ThunderDoraemonBolt/learning_info/README.md

-# HKUST-Courses-Notes
+# Learning Journey

-Here are some of my notes on courses I have studied in HKUST.
+Here are some of the courses I have studied in HKUST and Korea University.
+The notes attached are for references only.